intentframe/intentframe/docs/why_trust_ai_hybrid_intentframe.md

 The answer:

-**IntentFrame is not ‘AI guarding AI.’
+**IntentFrame is not 'AI guarding AI.'
 It is a hybrid control system guarding agent actions.
 The AI layers help understand ambiguous intent, but they are not the root of trust.
 The root of trust is policy, deterministic gates, typed actions, constraints, executor boundaries, and auditability.**

 The clean framing: